TeaseAI/Tease-AI/README.md

 	* @MetronomeLimit() will now stop the metronome properly without requiring an extra @MetronomeOff. (pepsifreak)
 	* Added a minimum value when starting edge taunts to hopefully prevent lag when the first taunt appears too quickly. (pepsifreak)
 	* Playing videos should no longer sometimes require you to manually press play. (pepsifreak)
+	* The clock will no longer read the variable SYS_WakeUp from disk every tick. (pepsifreak)

 * System Keywords/Vocabulary (ported):
 	* #RandomRound50 to compliment #RandomRound5 #RandomRound10, etc.